Luke-H-C/side-projects/Strategic Planning/README.md

-Some strategic planning work I've done
+Some strategic planning I've done